trim21/webpack-userscript-template/readme.md

 ## Cross Site Request

-you can call `GM.xmlHttpRequest`,

-if you prefer `fetch` API, you can use <https://github.com/Trim21/gm-fetch>
+you can call `GM.xmlHttpRequest` directly or use a fetch API based on `GM.xmlHttpRequest` <https://github.com/Trim21/gm-fetch>

-If you are using axios, you can use <https://github.com/Trim21/axios-userscript-adapter>

-(these libraries are both included already)

 ## TypeScript